69th Siege Battery, Royal Garrison Artillery: Somme

-Fourth Army was preparing for that year's 'Big Push', the Battle of the Somme, with III Corps facing the German redoubts in front of Ovillers.
-The bombardment was to extend over five days, U, V, W, X and Y, before the assault was launched on Z day.
-The strenuous work of firing the heavy guns and howitzers was divided into 2-hour periods to allow the gunners to rest, Forward Observation Officers (FOOs) to be relieved, and the guns to cool.
-The bombardment began on 24 June, and for 69th Siege Bty it reached a crescendo of 444 rounds on X (27 June– on which day a premature shell burst killed two and wounded six gunners in the battery), but on several days the weather was too bad for good air or ground observation and the programme was extended by two days (Y1 and Y2).
+The Fourth Army was preparing for that year's 'Big Push', the Battle of the Somme, with III Corps facing the German redoubts in front of Ovillers.
+The bombardment was to extend over five days-U, V, W, X, and Y-before the assault was launched on Z day.
+The strenuous work of firing the heavy guns and howitzers was divided into two-hour periods to allow the gunners to rest, Forward Observation Officers (FOOs) to be relieved, and the guns to cool.
+The bombardment began on 24 June, and for the 69th Siege Battery, it reached a crescendo of 444 rounds on X day (27 June), on which a premature shell burst killed two and wounded six gunners in the battery.
+However, on several days, the weather was too bad for good air or ground observation, and the programme was extended by two days (Y1 and Y2).
 The infantry commanders were still dissatisfied with the effects on Ovillers (many shells failed to burst) and brought up trench mortars to supplement the heavies.
-The final bombardment began at 06.25 on Z Day (1 July).
-When the infantry launched their assault at 07.30, III Corps had its heavy guns lengthen their range in a series of timed 'lifts' ahead of them.
-However, the bombardment had failed to knock out many of the machine gun positions, and as soon as the attackers went 'over the top' they began to take heavy casualties.
-8th Division attacking up the Ovillers spur gained only a few footholds in the opposing lines, and it was impossible to renew the attack in the afternoon.
+The final bombardment began at 06:25 on Z Day (1 July).
+When the infantry launched their assault at 07:30, III Corps had its heavy guns lengthen their range in a series of timed 'lifts' ahead of them.
+However, the bombardment had failed to knock out many of the machine gun positions, and as soon as the attackers went 'over the top', they began to take heavy casualties.
+The 8th Division, attacking up the Ovillers spur, gained only a few footholds in the opposing lines, and it was impossible to renew the attack in the afternoon.

-The bombardment resumed next day, with 69th Siege Bty having to replace the beams on which its howitzers rested because they were splitting.
-Fire continued over the following days on targets in Contalmaison, Pozières and Courcelette as the offensive continued, the battery moving forward by sections to shorten the range.
-On 31 July it suffered a number of casualties from enemy fire and Right Section withdrew to a safer position.
+The bombardment resumed the next day, with the 69th Siege Battery having to replace the beams on which its howitzers rested because they were splitting.
+Fire continued over the following days on targets in Contalmaison, Pozières, and Courcelette as the offensive continued, with the battery moving forward by sections to shorten the range.
+On 31 July, it suffered several casualties from enemy fire, and the Right Section withdrew to a safer position.
 The battery shelled Martinpuich and High Wood intermittently until mid-September in support of the continuing attacks.
 It then moved up to Contalmaison to bombard Eaucourt L'Abbaye and the Butte de Warlencourt.
 The battery participated in a heavy bombardment of the Gallwitz Line on 5 November, followed by some 'Chinese' (fake) attacks before the Somme offensive died out in mid-November.
 It supported the continuing Operations on the Ancre, January–March 1917.
-On 30 January 1917, Maj Carr was promoted to command 29th HAG and was replaced by Captain J.C.
+On 30 January 1917, Major Carr was promoted to command the 29th HAG and was replaced by Captain J.C.
 Lucas.
-On 28 January the battery began preparing new positions at Frise, and the guns began registration fire from 5 February.
-Targets over the following weeks included trenches, dugouts and bridges.
+On 28 January, the battery began preparing new positions at Frise, and the guns began registration fire from 5 February.
+Targets over the following weeks included trenches, dugouts, and bridges.